-When you deploy or demo a machine learning model, you may find that it behaves differently than how you expected (e.g. the model makes an incorrect prediction) when a user tries it with their own data.
-Capturing these "hard" data points is important because it allows you to make you machine learning model more reliable and robust.
+When you demo a machine learning model, you might want to collect data from users who try the model, particularly data points in which the model is not behaving as expected.
+Capturing these "hard" data points is valuable because it allows you to improve your machine learning model and make it more reliable and robust.

 allow_flagging: this parameter can be set to either

-manual: users will see a button to flag, and events are only flagged when it's clicked.
+manual: users will see a button to flag, and samples are only flagged when the button is clicked.

-auto: users will not see a button to flag, but every event will be flagged automatically.
+auto: users will not see a button to flag, but every sample will be flagged automatically.

-never: users will not see a button to flag, and no event will be flagged.
+never: users will not see a button to flag, and no sample will be flagged.

 flagging_options: this parameter can be either